-Wearing a helmet is essential because of this since, even if you are careful enough to avoid causing any accidents yourself, you can’t control what other people do.
+Wearing a helmet is essential because; even if you are careful enough to avoid causing any accidents yourself, you can’t control what other people do.
 Los Angeles California law uses a comparative fault system, so the plaintiff can still get some compensation from their personal injury claim if they share liability for the accident.

-Bike manufacturers can also be liable for accidents if they happened because the bike had defective brakes or motors, but it’s not that common to see that happening.
+Bike manufacturers can also be liable for accidents if they happen because the bike has defective brakes or motors, but it’s not that common to see that happening.
 The same happens with rental companies that sell defective bicycles.

 Nonetheless, e-bike accident lawyers working at the Ehline Law Firm can explain every part of the process to you and help you prove the other party is liable for the accident after you schedule a free consultation of your case with us.

-The first thing to do after a bicycle accident is to check if the other parties involved in the accident and yourself are okay or need immediate medical attention.
-If you do need an ambulance, call 911 to prevent your injuries from causing any further damage.
+After a bicycle accident, the first thing to do is to check if the other parties involved and you are okay or need immediate medical attention.
+If you need an ambulance, call 911 to prevent your injuries from causing further damage.

 Exchanging your contact information with the other party is essential since that helps you get to them in case your lawyer has any questions about the injury claim.
-You are good to go as long as you have their full name, home direction, phone number, email address, insurance company, and license plate if they are motor vehicle occupants.
+You are good to go if you have their full name, home direction, phone number, email address, insurance company, and license plate if they are motor vehicle occupants.

-If you don’t need immediate medical attention, you can take the moment after the accident to collect as much evidence as you can for the lawsuit since that can help you prove you are not liable for what happened.
+Suppose you don’t need immediate medical attention.
+In that case, you can take a moment after the accident to collect as much evidence as possible for the lawsuit since that can help you prove you are not liable for what happened.

-Photographs are a good place to start, so take pictures of your injuries and any property damage you suffered after the accident.
-Bystanders can be witnesses for a trial, so ask them if they saw anything and ask them for their contact information in case you need to reach out to them in the future.
+Photographs are an excellent place to start, so take pictures of your injuries and any property damage you suffered after the accident.
+Bystanders can be witnesses for a trial, so ask them if they saw anything and ask for their contact information in case you need to contact them.

 The next step is to call a law firm you trust to take your case and schedule a free case consultation.
-As we mentioned before, Ehline Law is always available to deliver top-notch legal assistance in Los Angeles, so you can call us whenever you need us.
+As we mentioned, Ehline Law is always available to deliver top-notch legal assistance in Los Angeles, so you can call us whenever you need us.

-When you tell lawyers the details of your case and what happened, they are going to file a claim and send it to a judge for them to notify the other party they are getting sued.
-The other party needs to answer your claim and state if they declare themselves liable for the accident.
+When you tell lawyers the details of your case and what happened, they will file a claim and send it to a judge to notify the other party they are getting sued.
+The other party must answer your claim and state if they declare themselves liable for the accident.

-Attorneys at Ehline Law will tell you what choice is best for your situation.
+Attorneys at Ehline Law will tell you the best choice for your situation.

 No one wants to get into a bicycle accident, but it’s always good to be ready in case you do.
 Therefore, we recommend you always wear a helmet when riding e-bikes and try to ride the slowest you can.
 Try to be mindful of your surroundings if you are walking close to anyone riding an e-bike since you never know how skilled they are at it.

-Regardless of that, Ehline Law is there for you when you need to get compensation for any kind of accident, so reach out to us if you want a free consultation of your case!
-Call us today for superior service and client management at (213) 596-9642.
+Regardless, Ehline Law is there for you when you need compensation for any accident, so contact us if you want a free consultation of your case!
+Call us today at (213) 596-9642 for superior service and client management.